hmc-cs111-fall2015/fluency-lab/README.md

    + [`map`, `filter`, `reduce`](http://www.python-course.eu/lambda.php)
    + function definitions and calls

-In contrast, we will *use* those features to design a nice library.
+In DSLs, our goal is to *use* those features to design a nice library.

 ## Getting started

    1. Fork this repository, which contains all the Python and sound files you'll need.

    1. Submit a pull request right away.
 (The pull request will be updated as you work on the lab.)

    1. Head over to the [CS 5 writeup][CS5Lab].
 Take a brief look at the top of the file, to see a description of the files.
+(You won't need to download the files though; they're already included in your fork.)

-Then, skim / skip down to the section titled "Sound coding...".
+   1. Skim / skip down to the section titled "Sound coding...".
 Start doing the lab from there.
 (The earlier part of the lab, which creates some helper function has already been completed in the `hw3pr1.py` file that comes with this repository.)

 ## Goals and constraints
 Our goals are a bit different from the Python lab.
 If you follow the